EcsoKit/ecso/README.md

 For more details about `ecso` please visit [the wiki page](https://github.com/EcsoKit/ecso/wiki).

-# Build Instructions
+# How to install

-To build `ecso` from source on your system, you can refer to the [installation](https://github.com/EcsoKit/ecso/wiki/Installation) page.
+To use `ecso` on your system, you can refer to the [installation](https://github.com/EcsoKit/ecso/wiki/Installation) page.

+# Contribution

+Any kind of contribution is welcome and appreciated.
+You can read more [here](https://github.com/EcsoKit/ecso/blob/master/CONTRIBUTING.md).
+Thank you!